 7. Consider display ads from ad and affiliate networks

-A second kind of advertising source are networks beyond Google.
+A second kind of advertising source is networks beyond Google.
 There are two main types of networks: ad networks and affiliate networks.

 8. Consider employing a sales rep to sell CPM ads